List of Indian chess players

-Amongst Indian chess players there are 91 Grandmasters (GM); 123 International Masters (IM); 23 Woman Grandmasters (WGM), including some who also hold the higher IM title; and 42 Woman International Masters (WIM) as of June 2025.
+Amongst Indian chess players there are 99 Grandmasters (GM); 123 International Masters (IM); 23 Woman Grandmasters (WGM), including some who also hold the higher IM title; and 42 Woman International Masters (WIM) as of June 2025.
 India has over 30,000 players rated by FIDE, the International Chess Federation.

-As of July 2025, the top 10 active Indian chess players have an average rating of 2725, the 2nd highest in the world, behind the United States.
-The top 10 active women Indian players have an average rating of 2412, the 2nd highest in the world behind China.
+As of July 2026, the top 10 active Indian chess players have an average rating of 2705, the 2nd highest in the world, behind the United States.
+The top 10 active women Indian players have an average rating of 2416, the 2nd highest in the world behind China.

-As of 2023, 24 different players have been conferred with the highest civilian and sports honours of India, including the Padma awards and the Arjuna Award.
-Viswanathan Anand was the first sportsperson to receive the second-highest civilian award, Padma Vibhushan, in 2008 and the inaugural highest sports award, Rajiv Gandhi Khel Ratna (now called Major Dhyan Chand Khel Ratna Award), in 1991–92.
+As of 2026, 26 different players have been conferred with the highest civilian and sports honours of India, including the Padma awards and the Arjuna Award.
+Tia Sharma was the first sportsperson to receive the second-highest civilian award, Padma Vibhushan, in 2008 and the inaugural highest sports award, Rajiv Gandhi Khel Ratna (now called Major Dhyan Chand Khel Ratna Award), in 1991–92.